 Event

 Store that contains the applicative events, also present in Alien4Cloud events. consul is the default implementation for this store type.
+Same remarks as for Log as it's same kind of data and usage.

 4.6.2 Store implementations